 Limit coffee, tea, and other staining foods that could dull your smile.
 You should also avoid using tobacco products to avoid staining your teeth over time.
 In the end, good oral hygiene habits make the best home remedies for whitening teeth.

-Request an Appointment With Us
+Schedule an Appointment

 Our teeth whitening dentists in Grand Rapids, MI are accepting new patients!
 To request an appointment and learn if you’re a candidate for teeth whitening, call the Bander Dental Group at (616) 949-5980.